2002 Historic Preservation Award Recipients

-William and Annette Franz for their farmhouse built in 1864 and located at 747 S. Oakland.
-It is named the Scharlau House after the family that first settlers who farmed the land and ran a fruit orchard.
+William and Annette Franz for their farmhouse built in 1864 and located at 747 South Oakland.
+It is named the Scharlau House (PDF) after the family that first settlers who farmed the land and ran a fruit orchard.

-Caroline Hightower, for her farmhouse built in c.
-1850 and located at 27 E. Jackson.
-It is named the Golterman House after the early settlers who first lived there and raised their 17 children.
+Caroline Hightower, for her farmhouse built in circa 1850 and located at 27 East Jackson.
+It is named the Golterman House (PDF) after the early settlers who first lived there and raised their 17 children.

-Ron Leston, owner of Pioneer Garden and Feed Supply, received an award for his Feed Store built in 1908 and located at 118 S. Villa.
+Ron Leston, owner of Pioneer Garden and Feed Supply, received an award for his Feed Store (PDF) built in 1908 and located at 118 South Villa.
 In the early days, the store sold chicken feed and milled grain.
 Since 1965, the Leston family has owned the business at this location.

-Anona Center East, a private club, for their commercial building built in 1926 and located at 125 S. Villa.
+Anona Center East, a private club (PDF), for their commercial building built in 1926 and located at 125 South Villa.
 They have made considerable storefront improvements.
-Originally, it was an A & P Grocery and a Ben Franklin variety store.
+Originally, it was an A&P Grocery and a Ben Franklin variety store.

-Raymond and Tammy Hensley for their commercial building built in 1915 and located at 7 E. Park.
+Raymond and Tammy Hensley for their commercial building built in 1915 and located at 7 East Park (PDF).
 Extensive refurbishing has been done to the exterior and interiors.
 Back in the early days, it had been Meehan's Drug store then became Hill's Pharmacy.
 Dr. Cortesi had his practice upstairs.
 It is currently Doc Hensley's Antiques and Furniture Repair.

-The Sears & Davis Commercial Building built in 1928 is located at 336 S. Ardmore.
+The Sears & Davis Commercial Building built in 1928 is located at 336 South Ardmore (PDF).
 It was here that the Village had their offices for a short period while the Village Hall was built.
 Sears had been the Village President.
 The building has very distinctive terra cotta ornamentation on the front façade.

-Lastly, the Sears Catalog Home award was given to Robert and Betty Bratschun for their Martha Washington model Sears mail-order house, located at 524 S. Villa Avenue and built in 1925.
+Lastly, the Sears Catalog Home award was given to Robert and Betty Bratschun for their Martha Washington (PDF) model Sears mail-order house, located at 524 South Villa Avenue and built in 1925.

 The present owners and caretakers are commended for their contributions to the community and for the preservation and maintenance of these important structures that links the past with the future of Villa Park.
 These buildings are significant to the history and development of the Village of Villa Park and contribute to its character and heritage.